Category Archives: Uncategorized

 One of our wonderful grad students, Ashley Clausen, successfully proposed her dissertation in the spring.
 It’s entitled: “Neural correlates of cardiovascular health in combat veterans”.
 We’re so proud of her and can’t wait to hear the results of her study!

-Better late than never, but our very own Rachel Micol successfully proposed her dissertation: “Predicting Posttraumatic Stress Symptoms in U.S. Military Service Members”.
+Better late than never, but our very own Rachel Micol successfully proposed her dissertation before this summer: “Predicting Posttraumatic Stress Symptoms in U.S. Military Service Members”.
 She is currently collecting data.
-If you know of anyone (or you yourself) are interested in participating, … Continue reading
+If you know of anyone (or you yourself) are … Continue reading